Qv2ray/qv2ray.github.io/docs/getting-started/step2.md

 :::tip Core Management: Manual vs Automatic

-If you are using a distribution with V2Ray core and assets packages, it’ll be the best to install through package manager since the system will handle the automatic upgrade of v2ray core.
+If you are using a distribution with V2Ray core and assets packages, it'll be the best to install through package manager since the system will handle the automatic upgrade of v2ray core.
 For Arch Linux users, installing only one package `v2ray` is enough.
 For other distributions, please read below.

 :::